If you are alive in the world today, chances are that you experience stress. You might even wear your stress like a badge of honour.

 So, while stress might be an unavoidable part of life, it’s possible to reduce your stress by cultivating some simple living habits.

 The cost of too many choices

-Our world is noisier than ever before, we work longer hours, society and popular culture demands us to do more, be more and have more.
+Our world is noisier than ever before, we work longer hours, and society and popular culture demand us to do more, be more and have more.

 We can buy want we want with the click of a button and we spend countless hours looking at someone else’s fabulous life on

 The downside of having so many options available is that we become overwhelmed by choice.

 If this feels like your life, it is a great reason for you to simplify your life.

 That way, you can reduce the stress and the demands and the exhaustion that comes from having too many choices, and too many things in your life which are, in the bigger scheme of things, not really important to have.

 How to Reduce Stress and Anxiety through Simple Living Habits